 Spend time showing them why recognition is important for them, their team, and the entire company.
 If you’re looking for more resources to help empower your managers, make sure to check out Adam’s book, Lead Like A Human: Practical Steps To Building Highly Engaged Teams.

 Employee recognition matters every day.

-Make sure you watch the full webinar recording for more in-depth conversations around employee recognition, how it impacts employee engagement, and examples of employee recognition at other companies.
+Make sure you watch the full webinar recording for more in-depth conversations around employee recognition, how it impacts employee engagement, and examples of recognizing employees at other companies.
 If you want to learn more about how Blueboard can power your meaningful recognition and rewards programs, request a demo today.